ceejbot/soulsy/docs/nexus.md

 ## Theming

 Soulsy does not have any in-game way to edit the UI.
-However, almost everything about how it looks can be modified by tabbing out and editing a layout file.Use any text editor to change values in `SoulsyHUD_Layout.toml`, save the file, then press the refresh hotkey in-game.
+However, almost everything about how it looks can be modified by tabbing out and editing a layout file.
+Use any text editor to change values in `SoulsyHUD_Layout.toml`, save the file, then press the refresh hotkey in-game.
 The HUD reads your new layout and redraws itself.

 You can change almost every aspect of the HUD, and edit locations and appearance of each HUD slot independently.
 You can also replace the entire icon set used by Soulsy if you want.
 See the optional layouts and icon packs for examples.

-Please read the [theming article](https://www.nexusmods.com/skyrimspecialedition/articles/5633) for more details on how to change layouts to match your game UI's theme.
+If you read the [theming article](https://www.nexusmods.com/skyrimspecialedition/articles/5633) for more details on how to change layouts to match your game UI's theme.

 ## Bug reports and feature requests